KhalilMayyasi/WBDocumentation/docs/PaymentAndDelivery.rst

 * Access ‘Settings > Delivery Method’
 * Click “Change” on the delivery method to adjust the time slots for the selected method
 * Access “Set a specific time” to edit the courier service time
-* Merchants are shown a calendar for which time windows can be selected for given dates
+* A calendar will show time slots to be selected for given dates
-* Merchants can also create custom rules for multiple dates using the “Rules for time slots” section
+* Custom rules can be created for multiple dates using the “Rules for time slots” section

 Adding a Delivery Method - Aramex Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^